 Training your human resources team members to recognize and handle child abuse or neglect appropriately can help keep the teens in your employ safe.

-Teens are less likely to report harassment, making the ability to recognize an incident when it occurs crucial.
+Teens are less likely to report harassment, making it even more crucial that reporters have the ability to recognize harassment when it occurs.

 In an interview with Slate, Heather Hlavka, professor of criminology and sociology at Marquette University, shares that “among teenagers, reporting is very, very low… You don’t want to feel isolated or like you don’t belong, whether it’s high school parties, fraternity parties, college campuses, or your workplace.
 And if you report people who are close to you, you could lose all of that, not to mention get someone close to you in trouble.”